lorencarvalho/pizza/README.md

 sit covered for 12-18 hours

-divide the dough into 3 portions (should be ~220g each) and fold each into a ball
+divide the dough into 3 portions (should be ~220g each) and gently fold each into a ball

 refrigerate for 24-72 hours